Arachne's Creative Commons pixel art thread

 (detailed, some tiles)

-Last year, I started learning how to use the tile mapping function in Pro Motion 6.
+I started learning how to use the tile mapping function in Pro Motion 6 in 2009.
 The initial tileset I made consisted of 110 tiles or so, intended for one of Hempuli's projects.
 Sadly, he couldn't use it, so I ended up adding some more tiles to it, polished it a bit more (with lots of help from ptoing), and now I'm releasing it under a creative commons license.

 136 tiles in the rock/grass set and 49 in the leaf set, plus another 28 tiles.Gray rocks